Five-Point Plan to Close the Roundup™ Litigation

 On August 16, we petitioned the U.S. Supreme Court to review the Hardeman case.
 If the U.S. Supreme Court accepts the case and issues a positive ruling on a cross-cutting issue like federal preemption, this would effectively and largely end the U.S. glyphosate litigation.
 We believe there are strong arguments for the U.S. Supreme Court to accept the case and ultimately issue a positive ruling.

-In case of a negative outcome at the U.S. Supreme Court, we have set aside $4.5 billion to manage anticipated claims, through settlement and litigation.
+In case of a negative outcome at the U.S. Supreme Court, we have set an additional provision aside $4.5 billion to manage anticipated claims, through settlement and litigation.
 This covers potential long-term financial exposure and leaves significant upside in case of a positive outcome at the U.S. Supreme Court.

 We have already settled ~96,000 of the ~125,000 current cases.
 We will be very selective in settling the remaining ~29,000 cases as we await the outcome at the U.S. Supreme Court, and we will not entertain further settlement discussions if the Court grants review.
 We are fully prepared to defend at trial when the demands of hold-out plaintiff firms are unreasonable.

 To further reduce future litigation risk, we will replace our glyphosate products in the U.S. residential L&G market with new formulations that have alternative active ingredients beginning in 2023.
 We are taking this action exclusively to manage litigation risk and not because of any safety concerns.
 The vast majority of claims have come from residential L&G users, so this action largely eliminates the primary source of future claims.
 This action does not impact any of our glyphosate-based agriculture or professional products.